Plum Buttes Massacre, Kansas

 Santa Fe Trail Freighters

 On September 9, 1867, Franz (Frank) Huning, an experienced Santa Fe Trail Merchant from Albuquerque, New Mexico, was traveling back home, returning from a trip to Dayton, Ohio.
-His small group, which consisted of seven wagons, a carriage, and an ambulance, was traveling with several drivers and his mother-in-law and 16-year-old brother-in-law.
+His small group, which consisted of seven wagons, a carriage, and an ambulance, was traveling with several drivers, his mother-in-law, and his 16-year-old brother-in-law.

 In Junction City, Kansas, they were warned to hold up for a few days as several groups of Plains Indians were on the warpath.
 Other wagons and freight trains were gathered at the end of the railroad, planning to travel in a large group for protection.

-However, Huning was impatient, and the small party soon set out alone.
+However, Huning was impatient, and the small party soon left alone.
 The group made their way south to the Santa Fe Trail and began to make their way to the southwest.

 Buffalo Soldiers Riding